Strike Loan FAQs

 - Loans cannot be made to any members that would violate any state, federal law or regulation, or PCU policy.

-The loan repayment schedule will match the CTA member's 10 or 12 month pay-period schedule.
-The first repayment of principal is due on the first payroll date 30 days following the end of the strike.
-Interest for all loans shall begin to accrue as of the date of each disbursement.
+The loan repayment schedule may match the CTA member’s pay-period schedule.
+CTA members on a ten-month pay plan can opt to have the repayment schedule match their pay-period schedule.
+The first principal payment will be due on the member’s first regularly scheduled payroll date occurring at least thirty (30) days after the initial loan advance.
 The member’s monthly repayment of principal will be 1/12 or 1/10 of the outstanding principal.
-Loan principal must be repaid within 12 months.
+Loan principal must be repaid within 12 months (please be advised that delinquent accounts may be reported to the credit bureaus in accordance with standard reporting practices).

 Once your account is established, a debit card along with new account information will be mailed to you in 6-10 business days.